Focus on Workplace Wellbeing and Relationships in the Workplace to Build High-Performing Teams

 The sense of connection produced by those strong relationships with coworkers is one of five essentials in the Surgeon General’s framework for workplace mental health and well-being.
 The other essentials identified in this model include a sense of safety and security, work-life harmony, a sense of mattering at work, and opportunities for advancement.

 Implementing the full model requires top-level leadership and commitment, investments, and creativity.
-Team building and professional development programs can also play a strong supporting role in all of these facets of workplace well-being, ultimately leading to greater employee retention and engagement, and improved operational performance.
+Team building and professional development programs can also play a strong supporting role in all of these facets of workplace wellbeing, ultimately leading to greater employee retention and engagement, and improved operational performance.
+Contact Best Corporate Events for corporate team building activities that your employees and organization will benefit from.

 Contact Us